Siddhu-S/prep-time-vs-rating/README.md

 We ended up with a p value of 0.0 with an observed difference of 0.0289 between the means of each dataset.
 This means that we fail to reject the null hypothesis, and there could be a difference between the average ratings or short prep and long prep recipes.
 This could be because of the ease of making shorter recipes and the perceived lower expectations for those recipes, leaving people to be more happier with the results they can get in those short periods of time.

 ## Framing a Prediction Problem
 After exploring the data, I now aim to try and **predict the average rating of a recipe** only using time data that users would have access too before they rate the recipe.
-The data columns I will be using are 'n_steps' and 'time', as they both would signal how long a recipe would take which relates to the previous data exploration I have done through this dataset.
+The data columns I will be using are **'n_steps'** and **'time'**, as they both would signal how long a recipe would take which relates to the previous data exploration I have done through this dataset.
 This is a **regression** problem, as our response variable **'avg_rating'** is a continuous variable from 1-5 as the average could be any decimal number and not necessarily a whole number.

 To evaluate the model's effectiveness I looked at the Mean Squared Error (MSE) because it helps penalize the larger errors between the actual and predicted rating to try and find an accurate representation of how accurate the model is.

+## Baseline Model
+I build a Linear Regression Pipeline in order to properly predict the average rating of the recipe.
+Both 'n_steps' and 'time' are quantative discrete variables as they are both represented through whole numbers.
+I used a StandardScaler on both numbers because they were being represented on different scales, so standardizing the values would help with calculating a more appropiate regression line.

+After I split the model into a training and testing set, I tested out the model and got back an MSE of 0.2448 for the Training Data and 0.2450 for the Testing Data.

+While it is encouraging that the Training and Testing Data both had similar MSE, the numbers are still relatively high, giving a lot of room for some potential improvement.

+## Final Model